Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Small Deformations of a Sphere

 We consider a particular regular surface, a sphere $S^2$ centered at the origin with radius $R$.
 Let $\boldsymbol{\sigma}:(0,\pi)\times (0,2\pi) \rightarrow S^2$ be a local chart, given by (\ref{localchartsphere}).
 Suppose that $\tilde{\Sigma}$ is the small deformation of the sphere along its normal direction, defined by

-where $\epsilon$ is a small deformation parameter, $\mathbf{N}$ is the normal vector field on the sphere, and $\psi$ is a smooth function on the sphere.
-If $|\epsilon|$ is sufficiently small, it is well-known that the deformed sphere $\tilde{\Sigma}$ is a regular surface \cite{bar2010elementary} and its surface area is given by
+where $\epsilon$ is a small deformation parameter, $\mathbf{N}$ is the normal vector field on the sphere, and $h$ is a smooth function on the sphere.
+If $|\epsilon|$ is sufficiently small, it is well-known that the deformed sphere $\tilde{\Sigma}$ is a regular surface \cite{bar2010elementary} and its surface area up to order $\epsilon$ is given by

 where $H=1/R$ is the mean curvature of the sphere.
 To simplify the notation, we will write $d \Omega$ instead of $\sin \theta d \theta d \phi$, and $\Omega$ as the argument of the functions on the sphere.